 In brainstorming, one or more individuals (in case of group brainstorming) come together to share their ideas regarding a common goal.
 All these ideas are noted down during the session.
 And after the session is over, based on the value of the ideas, the best one is implemented.

 We can better understand brainstorming through these two examples:

 A graphic designer is asked to design a logo for the client.
-First, he will gather information about the client and its nature.
-After that, he’ll try to find out imagery that suits the client and its environment the best.
-When he finds the perfect imagery, he’ll begin to work on designing the logo.
+First, they will gather information about the client and its nature.
+After that, they will try to find out imagery that suits the client and its environment the best.
+When they find the perfect imagery, they will begin to work on designing the logo.

-In this case, the part where he thought and looked for ideas to find the perfect imagery to match the client can be called brainstorming.
+In this case, the technique implemented, where they thought and looked for ideas to find the perfect imagery, to match the client’s needs can be called brainstorming.

-A company needs to do an ad campaign for one of its new products.
-And the creative team is supposed to come up with the idea for the campaign.
-So all the members of the creative team will sit and discuss various ideas that come to their mind.
-Someone takes note of all the ideas during the session, then evaluate them when the session is over.
+A company needs to launch an ad campaign for one of its new products.
+The creative team is required to come up with ideas for the campaign.
+All members of the creative team will sit and discuss various ideas that come to their mind.
+Someone takes note of all the ideas during the session, then they evaluate them when the session is over.
 After the evaluation, the most relevant idea will be turned into an ad for the product.
 This group discussion is an example of brainstorming.

 Difference between individual & group brainstorming